Lee Dong-seop

-Lee Dong-seop (Korean: 이동섭; Hanja: 李東燮; born 4 April 1971) is a South Korean paralympic badminton player.
+Lee Dong-seop (Korean: 이동섭; Hanja: 李東燮; born 4 April 1971) is a South Korean para badminton player.
 He participated at the 2020 Summer Paralympics in the badminton competition, being awarded the bronze medal in the men's singles WH1 event.
 Dong-seop also participated in the men's doubles WH1–WH2 event, being awarded the silver medal with his teammate, Kim Jung-jun.